-- If S1 and S2 have the same list of specialty colors, then only one slot will be displayed in Spot Pro. - If S1 and S2 contain common specialty colors configured as below: - S1 White, Gold, Silver - S2 White, Silver, Pink, Clear then Spot Pro will display S1 slot with White, Gold and Silver colors, whereas S2 slot will only contain the unique colors - Pink and Clear.
+- If S1 and S2 have the same list of specialty colors, then only one slot will be displayed in Spot Pro. - If S1 and S2 contain common specialty colors configured as below: - S1 White, Gold, Silver - S2 White, Silver, Pink, Gold then Spot Pro will display all the colors enabled such that the S1 slot shows with White, Gold and Silver colors, whereas S2 slot will show White, Silver, Pink and Gold.
+You will not be able to select the same color in both the slots for editing.